MacLemon/CongressChecklist/README.md

 ### Backups
 Make fresh backups of ALL the devices you bring to CCCongress.
+Test that you can actually restore data from those backups!

 ### BIOS/EFI Password